Juan Carlos García (actor)

-Juan Carlos García Pajero (born January 4, 1971 in Caracas, Venezuela) is a Venezuelan actor and model known for starring in various protagonist roles in telenovelas for RCTV and Venevisión.
+Juan Carlos García Pajero (born January 4, 1971, in Caracas, Venezuela) is a Venezuelan actor and model known for his roles in telenovelas for RCTV and Venevisión.

 Biography

 García completed his primary education at San Ignacio Secondary school and in the Villanueva School where he obtained his bachelor's degree.
 Soon, he began studying Mechanical Engineering at Universidad Metropolitana.
 But two years later he decided to switch to Civil Engineering at the Universidad Santa María.

-His career began after he was spotted when he accompanied his girlfriend for a TV commercial casting.
-After trying out modelling, he landed his first commercial and became an instant success in Venezuela.
+His career began after he was noticed while accompanying his girlfriend to a TV commercial casting.
+After trying his hand at modeling, he landed his first commercial and quickly achieved success in Venezuela.
 He modeled for prominent fashion brands such as Tommy Hilfiger, Christian Dior, Giovanni Scutaro, among others.

-After a successful modelling career, García decided to venture into acting, obtaining his first acting role in the telenovela Jugando a ganar.
+After establishing a successful modeling career, García transitioned into acting and made his acting debut in the telenovela Jugando a ganar.

-In December 2011, García married fellow actress Yuvanna Montalvo in an intimate ceremony at Isla Margarita.
+In December 2011, García married fellow actress Yuvanna Montalvo in a ceremony at Isla Margarita.